CoyCoding/coycoding_redux/README.md

-rework of coycoding with laravel backend
+rework of coycoding with laravel backend.